pingcap/docs-cn/ticdc/ticdc-upstream-downstream-check.md

 ---
-title: Data Check for TiDB Upstream and Downstream Clusters
+title: Upstream and Downstream Clusters Data Validation and Snapshot Read
 summary: Learn how to check data for TiDB upstream and downstream clusters.
-aliases: ['/docs/dev/sync-diff-inspector/upstream-downstream-diff/','/docs/dev/reference/tools/sync-diff-inspector/tidb-diff/']
+aliases: ['/docs/dev/sync-diff-inspector/upstream-downstream-diff/','/docs/dev/reference/tools/sync-diff-inspector/tidb-diff/', '/tidb/dev/upstream-downstream-diff']
 ---

-# Data Check for TiDB Upstream and Downstream Clusters
+# Upstream and Downstream Clusters Data Validation and Snapshot Read

-When you use TiCDC to build upstream and downstream clusters of TiDB, you might need to verify the consistency of upstream and downstream data without stopping replication.
+When you use TiCDC to build upstream and downstream clusters of TiDB, you might need to perform consistent snapshot read or data consistency validation on the upstream and downstream without stopping the replication.
 In the regular replication mode, TiCDC only guarantees that the data is eventually consistent, but cannot guarantee that the data is consistent during the replication process.
-Therefore, it is difficult to verify the consistency of dynamically changing data.
+Therefore, it is difficult to perform consistent read of dynamically changing data.
 To meet such a need, TiCDC provides the Syncpoint feature.

 Syncpoint uses the snapshot feature provided by TiDB and enables TiCDC to maintain a `ts-map` that has consistency between upstream and downstream snapshots during the replication process.
 In this way, the issue of verifying the consistency of dynamic data is converted to the issue of verifying the consistency of static snapshot data, which achieves the effect of nearly real-time verification.

+## Enable Syncpoint

+After enabling the Syncpoint feature, you can use [Consistent snapshot read](#consistent-snapshot-read) and [Data consistency validation](#data-consistency-validation).

 To enable the Syncpoint feature, set the value of the TiCDC configuration item `enable-sync-point` to `true` when creating a replication task.
+After enabling Syncpoint, TiCDC writes the following information to the downstream TiDB cluster:

-After enabling Syncpoint, TiCDC will periodically align the upstream and downstream snapshots according to the TiCDC parameter `sync-point-interval` during the data replication process, and will save the upstream and downstream TSO correspondences in the downstream `tidb_cdc.syncpoint_v1` table.
+1. During the replication, TiCDC periodically (configured by `sync-point-interval`) aligns snapshots between the upstream and downstream and saves the upstream and downstream TSO correspondences in the downstream `tidb_cdc.syncpoint_v1` table.
+2. During the replication, TiCDC also periodically (configured by `sync-point-interval`) executes `SET GLOBAL tidb_external_ts = @@tidb_current_ts`, which sets a consistent snapshot point that has been replicated in backup clusters.

-Then, you only need to configure `snapshot` in sync-diff-inspector to verify the data of the TiDB upstream-downstream clusters.
-The following TiCDC configuration example enables Syncpoint for a created replication task:
+The following TiCDC configuration example enables Syncpoint when creating a replication task:

 ```toml
 # Enables SyncPoint.